Arie-J/Ping_Pong/README.md

 I made this project to improve my CXX skills during the months leading upto college.
 When I was writting this, I was a first year CSE student.

-I have tried to implement a simple State Machine to create menus.
+I implemented a simple State Machine to create menus.
 I have tried to organise the project as much as I could.
-(I think it can be refactored better, though)
+(I think it can be refactored better, though).
+The Game Mechanics are simple for now.
+It includes a paddle which can be controlled by the up and down keys.
+The point system counts the number of times you beat the other paddle minus the number of times they beat you.

 The Random.h was not written by me.
 I read it on Learncpp.com while I was learning CXX from that website. here's the URL for that: